indrora/ponzu/readme.md

 The checksum for a file's contents includes any padding used to align to 4K blocks; that is, all checks are done against the full, padded data of the file.

+## ZStandard Dictionaries

+Optionally, an archive can include a ZStandard Dictionary as a special type of file.
+All fields other than block count, modulus, and optionally checksum must be zero for these.

+An application must then present this to the ZStandard decoder as a dictionary for use in compression.

 ## half records

 With pitch archives, it is always safe to read a 4KiB block of data.